How to configure No-IP DUC service in your Raspberry PI

 Step-by-Step Procedure

-Raspberry PI configuration is simple, but project requires some propedeutical configurations at No-IP page.
-You need to arrange your dynamic DNS record before installing DUC client in your RPI.
+Raspberry PI configuration is simple, but the project requires some propaedeutic configurations at No-IP page.
+You need to arrange your dynamic DNS record before installing the DUC client in your RPI.

 Prepare No-IP account

-Start creating with your browser a free No-IP.com account (if not available) in No-IP signup page.
-With free plan you can get, without costs, up to 3 dynamic dns names.
-Another operation to do with free account will be that you need to confirm your hostname every 30 days.
+Start creating with your browser a free No-IP.com account (if not available) on No-IP signup page.
+With a free plan, you can get, without costs, up to 3 dynamic DNS names.
+Another operation to do with a free account will be that you need to confirm your hostname every 30 days.
 This task is really simple and can be achieved easily from notice mail that No-IP will send to you a few days before dynamic hostname expiration.
-Take note of your account mail and password, because them will be needed in Raspberry PI No-IP setup.
+Take note of your account mail and password, because they will be needed in Raspberry PI No-IP setup.

 This procedure will require at least 1 hostname.

-After logging-in, from your dashboard go to Dynamic DNS -> No-IP Hostnames:
+After logging, from your dashboard go to Dynamic DNS -> No-IP Hostnames:

-Use Create Hostname button to open hostname creation form:
+Use the Create Hostname button to open the hostname creation form:

-Public IP address of your current PC will be automatically filled in “IPv4 Address” field.
-This can be left as is, because it will be soon updated automatically by DUC.
+The public IP address of your current PC will be automatically filled in “IPv4 Address” field.
+This can be left as is because it will be soon updated automatically by DUC.

-From here, you can select your favourite “Domain” from related dropdown list of freely available.
-Let’s suppose you decide to left default “webhop.me” (later, it will be harder to find available your favourite hostname with the most common no-ip domain: ddns.net).
-This will be the final part of your url.
+From here, you can select your favourite “Domain” from the related dropdown list of freely available.
+Let’s suppose you decide to leave the default “webhop.me” (later, it will be harder to find available your favourite hostname with the most common no-ip domain: ddns.net).
+This will be the final part of your URL.

-Hostname is the important part of this process.
+The hostname is an important part of this process.
 This will be the record your update client will edit on changes.
 You have to write your favourite one (No-IP will check that it is not already used on confirmation).
-Your hostname should be simple, so that you can easily remember it because it will be initial part of your url.
-Let’s suppose you decide to use “myhomepi” as hostname, than your complete url will be “myhomepi.webhop.me”.
+Your hostname should be simple so that you can easily remember it because it will be the initial part of your URL.
+Let’s suppose you decide to use “myhomepi” as hostname, your complete URL will be “myhomepi.webhop.me”.

-So, once added your favourite hostname and domain, click “Create Hostname” at bottom of form.
+So, once added your favourite hostname and domain, click “Create Hostname” at the bottom of the form.
 If your hostname is available, a new “A” type record will appear in your No-IP hostnames list:

 Tasks on No-IP are now finished.
-Let’s move on setting up update client on Raspberry PI.
+Let’s move on to setting up the update client on Raspberry PI.

 Install No-IP DUC in Your Raspberry PI